 Santa Claus at the beach OR Build a Hawaiian Holiday SandMan

 Santa and sometimes an elf or two will visit various beaches during the season.
-Of course the Keiki* will pester Santa no matter where he is!
+Of course, the keiki* will pester Santa no matter where he is!
 But what better place than the beach!?
 Hawaiian Holiday SandMan??
-No description needed, just pure fun!
+No description is needed.
+Just pure fun!

 Need to do some last-minute gift shopping?
-Then there are many regular and Holiday Craft Fairs where you can get locally made arts and crafts, see local talent and have some [Ono Grindz].
-There are at least 6 or 7 during the Holiday Season, plus weekly swap meets that have lots of great gifts and foodie treats.
+Then there are many regular and Holiday Craft Fairs where you can get locally made arts and crafts, see local talent, and have some Ono Grindz.
+There are at least six during the Holiday Season, plus weekly swap meets with lots of great gifts and foodie treats.

 Christmas Eve at a Hawaiian Church

 For Christians, a service in the Hawaiian Language is a thing of beauty.
 Nothing describes the lyrical tone and sound of the Hawaiian Language.
 Everyone, from any and all faiths, is welcome.

 Menorah Lighting Event for Chanukah